Flank/flank-dashboard/metrics/web/docs/analysis/deep_links/01_deep_links_analysis.md

 The main idea of the approach is to introduce a new `ChangeNotifier`, let's call it a `DeepLinksNotifier`.
 The `DeepLinksNotifier` is responsible for:
 - Processing raw deep links provided by the `NavigationNotifier` into page-specific deep links;
-- Providing page-specific deep links to corresponding page presenters, that are responsible for handling page-specific deep links;
+- Providing page-specific deep links to corresponding page presenters to handle them;
 - Handling page-specific deep links updates provided by page presenters;
-- Providing deep links' updates to the `NavigationNotifier`, which updates the browser history state if needed.
+- Providing deep links' updates to the `NavigationNotifier`, which updates the browser history state to save a deep link update in a URL.

 #### Pros
-- High responsibility segregation between components;
+- Well segregated responsibility between components;
 - Extensible approach - meaning that we can easily add new page-specific deep links or extend them;
 - Easy to test, because of the responsibility segregation.